-The Adelaide Medical School promotes the inclusion of many clinicians and academics to be involved in writing MCQ questions.
-These are collated, screened to ensure they are an appropriate level of difficulty, and "standard set".
-The Adelaide Medical School uses a Modified Angoff process of standard setting.
+The accreditation standards of the Australian Medical Council require medical schools to use validated methods of standard setting (AMC 5.2.3).
+Standard setting is a process to ensure that students achieve an appropriate standard of performance in an assessment and makes allowances for differences in difficulty between questions and exams.
+A number of different validated standard setting methods exist, and these are used by the Adelaide Medical School in different circumstances.
+For the Year 4 and 5 MCQ exams, a Modified Angoff process of standard setting is used.
 In this method, students are judged by comparing their performance to an absolute standard (not to other candidates).
-Firstly, a panel of experts develops a definition of a hypothetical "minimally competent student".
-Then, the panel evaluates each MCQ in the written examination and considers what percentage of "minimally competent students" would answer that question correctly.
+Firstly, a panel of experts develops a definition of a hypothetical "borderline student".
+Then, the panel evaluates each MCQ in the written examination and considers what percentage of "borderline students" would answer that question correctly (a borderline student is one where there is uncertainty about whether they should progress or not).
 Members of the panel discuss their evaluation until a consensus is reached.
 This process is repeated for each MCQ in the written examination and then averaged across all questions in the examination to determine the passing point of that particular examination.